Medicare Part D Donut Hole – Medicare Coverage Gap

 What is the Medicare coverage gap, also known as the donut hole?

-Most Medicare Part D Prescription Drug Plans have a coverage gap, sometimes called the Medicare "donut hole."
-This means that after you and your Medicare drug plan have spent a certain amount of money for covered prescription drugs, you then have to pay all costs out-of-pocket for the drugs, up to a certain out-of-pocket limit.
+Most Medicare Part D Prescription Drug Plans have a coverage gap, sometimes called the Medicare “donut hole.”
+This means that after you and your Medicare Prescription Drug Plan have spent a certain amount of money for covered prescription drugs, you then have to pay all costs out-of-pocket for the drugs, up to a certain out-of-pocket limit.
 The yearly deductible, coinsurance, or copayments, and what you pay while in the coverage gap, all count toward this out-of-pocket limit.
-The limit doesn't include the drug plan's premium.
+The limit doesn’t include the plan’s premium.

 Costs in the coverage gap

 The example below shows the costs for covered drugs for a Medicare Prescription Drug Plan and the coverage gap.
 Ms. Jones enrolls into the ABC Prescription Drug Plan.
 She uses her Medicare Prescription Drug Plan membership card when she buys prescriptions.